Owning a chinchilla is a fantastic experience.

 I was on the phone a lot for work, which naturally let my chinchilla hear my voice for hours every day.

-Listen, the more you can do to make your chinchilla comfortable with you, your family, and your home, the better and the more responsive and receptive they are ultimately going to be to you holding them.
+Listen, the more you can do to make your chinchilla comfortable with you, your family, and your home, the better and the more responsive and receptive it is ultimately going to be to you holding it.

 It’s part of owning a chinchilla.
 For the record, I’m not going to sit here and try and play the perfect owner, either.

 Things happen, and our schedules get busy.
 Trust me, I get it.
 I’ve had weeks where I could have done better or gotten her out more often.